Anne Keothavong: 2004

 The season began well for Keothavong as she started off by qualifying for the Tier-V Hobart International, beating Kaia Kanepi along the way.
 In the first round she faced world No. 69, Rita Grande, but was beaten.
 This was followed by an attempt to qualify for the Australian Open.
 She was beaten in the first round of qualifying by Stephanie Gehrlein.
 In February, she reached the quarterfinals of ITF events in Sunderland ($25k) and Saint Paul ($50k), beaten by Lisa Stanciute and Jill Craybas, respectively.
-The next month she won the sixth ITF title of her career by beating Mashona Washington in the final of the $25k event in Redding.
+The next month, she won the sixth ITF title of her career by beating Mashona Washington in the final of the $25k event in Redding.
 In late April and early May, she represented Britain in the Fed Cup and won all three of her singles rubbers, but lost her one and only doubles match with partner, Elena Baltacha, before going on to lose in the first round of qualifying for the French Open to Květa Peschke.

 In the run up to Wimbledon, Keothavong was given a wildcard into the main draw of the Birmingham Classic where in the first round she faced world No. 60, Marta Marrero, who she managed to beat in three sets.
 Keothavong came up against world No. 56, María Sánchez Lorenzo (the 16th seed) in the second round and lost in three sets.
-She headed to the main draw of the Eastbourne International, a Tier-II event, and faced No. 8 seed, Magdalena Maleeva, and was again beaten in three sets.
+She headed to the main draw of the Tier-II Eastbourne International and faced No. 8 seed, Magdalena Maleeva, and was again beaten in three sets.
 A wildcard granted Keothavong entry to the main draw of Wimbledon for the fourth consecutive year where she won her first-round match, beating Nicole Pratt, the world No. 41, in a performance assisted by a rain delay when Keothavong was 3–1 down in the first set.
 The eventual champion, Maria Sharapova, beat her in the second round.
-After Wimbledon, Keothavong played in two $50k events in the United States reaching the second round in one and the quarterfinals in the second, in Lexington, Kentucky where she had to withdraw due to sustaining serious ligament damage with the score at 5–7, 3–5.
-She did not play again that year and finished with a ranking of world No. 175.
+Keothavong played in two $50k events in the United States reaching the second round in one and the quarterfinals in the second, in Lexington, Kentucky where she had to withdraw due to sustaining serious ligament damage with the score at 5–7, 3–5.
+She did not play again that year and finished with a WTA ranking of No. 175.